-If you want to know the bluetooth device you want to connect to is alive or not, i.e. whether that device’s bluetooth is ON or not and wheter it can respond to our other request like enquiry for information etc.
+If you want to know the bluetooth device you want to connect to is alive or not, i.e. whether that device’s Bluetooth is ON or not and whether it can respond to our other request like enquiry for information etc.

 For this l2ping helps us.
 L2ping sends a L2CAP echo request to the Bluetooth MAC address bd_addr given in dotted hex notation.

 For the very first time, we need to know the BT_ADDR or BT MAC of the device whose status we want to check.
 We can know the BT MAC using following command,

 $ sudo hcitool scan Scanning ...
 6C:C4:D5:6C:C5:BC Nokia 7 plus

 Now, lets see if the device is UP or NOT, this command is very similar to network ping.